philippe-leonhardt-cko/checkout-net-library/README.md

 ## Examples

 Have a look at a few more examples.
 More detailed information on various Models to be passed in the API Methods are available in our [Merchant API Reference](https://docs.checkout.com/docs/additional-apis).
-It is assumed that you already have instantiated your `ApiClient`.
+It is assumed that you already have instantiated your `ApiClient` with name **CheckoutClient**.

 ### Charges